thoughtalone/dotcom/ai-not-ai.md

 ### Footnotes

-* [1] The NN algorithm is a parameter estimation procedure for fixing constant terms in a piece-wise linear regression model.
+<a name="footnote-1">[1]</a> The NN algorithm is a parameter estimation procedure for fixing constant terms in a piece-wise linear regression model.
 The model has the form $max(0, W_1n \dots max(0, W_0X))$ where the $X$ is the 'network input' and each action of a `max(0, ...)` is a layer whose output is determined by the matrix-vector product $WX$.

 This model has no plausible correspondance with anything in the brain.
-Though `max(0, wx)` is referred to as an "activation" a better term would be "score", and is a "score" only insofar as a dot product between two vectors describes the degree to which they overlap.
+Though `max(0, wx)` is referred to as an "activation" a better term would be "score", and is a "score" only insofar as a dot product between two vectors describes the degree to which they "express a commonality".
 In this sense *any* application of a dot product is a "activation", which most equations in physics.